 Eating the right foods can help keep blood sugar levels steady.
 That's why you should follow the meal plan from your child's doctor or dietitian.
 Many recommend counting carbohydrates.
 That means setting a limit for the amount of carbs that your child can eat at each meal.

 To stay on track, plan your child's meals and snacks ahead of time.
-If she eats the school lunch, find out what the cafeteria is serving.
+If they eat the school lunch, find out what the cafeteria is serving.
 Many schools list their menus and nutritional information online at the start of the week.
 You can check the carbohydrate numbers of the dishes to figure out what your child can have.

 If your child brings food from home, write down the number of carbs each item contains.
-This can help determine how much insulin she needs.
-Your doctor may adjust the dose if your child doesn't eat the whole meal, or if she swaps a food with a classmate.
+This can help determine how much insulin they need.
+Your doctor may adjust the dose if your child doesn't eat the whole meal, or if they swap a food with a classmate.